aaron13100/404solution/README.md

 ## Changelog ##

+## Version 2.31.13 (April 12, 2023) ##
+* Improvement: Fix a compatibility issue with the "Copy & Delete Posts" plugin (copy-delete-posts) that caused the "Empty Trash" button to not be clickable for Anja.

 ## Version 2.31.12 (April 4, 2023) ##
 * FIX: Fix a deprecated trim(null) warning for laubeauscb.
 * Improvement: Try to allow the plugin to work for databaes that don't support myISAM (for debug file participants).